bluwy/penn-todo/README.md

 A todo app built on the PENN stack ([PostgreSQL](https://www.postgresql.org), [Express](https://expressjs.com/), [Nuxt](https://nuxtjs.org), [Node.js](https://nodejs.org)).

+## Demo

+A demo can be found at https://penn-todo.herokuapp.com.
+Currently, you can sign up a new account without a real email, since verification emails are being sent with [Ethereal](https://ethereal.email/).

+You can log in with a demo account too:
+* Email: d@m.o
+* Password: demo

+Feel free to open an issue for any bugs and quirks :)

 ## Table of contents
 * [Architecture](#architecture)
 * [Development state](#development-state)